expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 > Some Expo and React Native modules include permissions by default.
 If you use `expo-location`, for example, both the `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` are implied and added to your app's permissions automatically.

-You can limit these permissions by defining `android.permissions` property in your [`app.json` manifest](../workflow/configuration/#android) in the managed workflow.
-Only the minimum required permissions for Expo and the permissions listed in the `android.permissions` array are added.
+To limit the permissions your managed workflow app requires, set the `android.permissions` property in your [`app.json` file](../workflow/configuration/#android) to list only the permissions you need, and Expo will also include the minimum permissions it requires to run.
+If you leave this property out, all permissions will be included in your app.
 When using the bare workflow, you have to [blacklist permissions in your `AndroidManifest.xml`](#excluding-android-permissions-in-bare-workflow) manually.

 See the [`Permission types`](#permission-types) below to learn about which Android permissions are added.
 You can find a full list of all available permissions in the [Android Manifest.permissions reference](https://developer.android.com/reference/android/Manifest.permission).